Jorge Ibargüengoitia: Death and legacy

-In 1983, Ibargüengoitia was invited by Gabriel García Márquez to the First Encounter of Hispanic-American Culture in Bogota, Colombia.
+In 1983, Ibargüengoitia was invited by Gabriel García Márquez to the First Encounter of Hispanic-American Culture in Bogotá, Colombia.
 Even though he had initially declined to attend, he changed his mind at the last minute and boarded Avianca Flight 011 that departed from Paris and was due to land in Madrid.
 The plane, a Boeing 747, crashed near the Madrid-Barajas airport as it attempted to land, on November 27, 1983.
 He perished along with Peruvian poet Manuel Scorza, Uruguayan critic Ángel Rama, Argentinian academic Marta Traba, and 177 others.

-He is buried in Antillon Park in Guanajuato, named in honor of his great-grandfather General Florencio Antillón, and where a talavera plaque marks his remains.
+He is buried in Antillón Park in Guanajuato, named in honour of his great-grandfather General Florencio Antillón, and where a talavera plaque marks his remains.
 In translation, it says simply, "Here lies Jorge Ibargüengoitia in the park of his great-grandfather, who fought against the French."

 According to his publisher, Ibargüengoitia's books are still well received in libraries and bookstores, and his work has received renewed attention in the past years thanks to the effort of scholars and writers like Juan Villoro and Sergio González Rodríguez.
 His personal archive is at the Firestone Library of Princeton University.